Britman72/AT_presence/README.md

 ### Step 4

-Update the presence device and location.
+Next you will need to update the presence device and place/location.

-Click on each line where you see {:xxxxxxxxxxxxxxxxxxxxxxxxxxxx0:} and select the device from the list.
+Click on each line where you see {:xxxxxxxxxxxxxxxxxxxxxxxxxxxx0:} and select your presence device from the list.
 For example, choose 'Dad'.

-Change Home, Work, Gym etc. do all the places/locations that you’ve already defined in webCoRE.
+Change Home, Work, Gym etc. to all the places/locations that you’ve already defined in webCoRE.
 Comma separate each one.

 Repeat this process throughout the piston code.

 Note that by default the piston will also send a push notification when the person’s presence changes.
-You can remove this if need be.
+You can remove this if need be but it's good for initial testing.

 ### Step 5

 Repeat the process of creating a new piston for each and every person.
+The end result you will have one piston per person.

 ### Step 6